-The following pages document Student Credit Hours production at the University beginning in 1990.
-Student Credit Hours are aggregated by colleges for their annual production, and by Terms for the Academic Year.
+The following links provide information on Student Credit Hours production at the University of Arkansas at Little Rock beginning in 1990.
+Student Credit Hours are aggregated by colleges for their annual production, and by terms for the academic year.
 The academic year is presented in Fall, Spring, Summer I, and Summer II semesters.

 A credit hour is a unit of measurement representing an hour (50 minutes) of instruction over a 15-week period in a semester.
 It is applied toward the total number of hours needed for completing the requirements of a degree, diploma, certificate, or other formal award.